Mary McLeod Bethune: Legacy and honors

 In 1985, the U.S. Postal Service issued a stamp in Bethune's honor.
 In 1989, Ebony magazine listed her as one of "50 Most Important Figures in Black American History".
 In 1999, Ebony included her as one of the "100 Most Fascinating Black Women of the 20th century".
 In 1991, the International Astronomical Union named a crater on planet Venus in her honor.

 In 1994, the National Park Service acquired Bethune's last residence, the NACW Council House at 1318 Vermont Avenue.
 The former headquarters was designated as the Mary McLeod Bethune Council House National Historic Site.

-Schools have been named in her honor in Los Angeles, Chicago, San Diego, Dallas, Phoenix, Palm Beach, Florida, Moreno Valley, California, Minneapolis, Ft.
+Schools have been named in her honor in Los Angeles, Chicago, San Diego, Dallas, Phoenix, Palm Beach, Florida, Miami, Florida Moreno Valley, California, Minneapolis, Ft.
 Lauderdale, Atlanta, Philadelphia, Folkston and College Park, Georgia, New Orleans, Rochester, New York, Cleveland, South Boston, Virginia, Jacksonville, Florida, and Milwaukee, Wisconsin.

 In 2002, scholar Molefi Kete Asante listed Bethune on his list of 100 Greatest African Americans.

 The Legislature of Florida in 2018 designated her as the subject of one of Florida's two statues in the National Statuary Hall Collection, replacing Confederate General Edmund Kirby Smith.
 The statue of Mary McLeod Bethune was unveiled on July 13, 2022, in the United States Capitol, making her the first Black American represented in the National Statuary Hall Collection.
 A bronze copy of the marble statue was completed by the same artist, Nilda Comas, and erected in Daytona Beach's riverfront park beside the News-Journal Center August 18, 2022.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Bethune for 1934.

 The Mary McLeod Bethune Scholarship Program, for Floridian students wishing to attend historically Black colleges and universities within the state, is named in her honor.

 A statue of Bethune in Jersey City, New Jersey, was dedicated in 2021 in a namesake park across the street from the Mary McLeod Bethune Life Center.

 Moody Bible Institute in Chicago, where she had enrolled in 1894, dedicated the "Bethune-Fitzwater Educational Building" on Oct 1, 2024.

+Bethune appears as a character in the 2024 war film The Six Triple Eight, where she is depicted attempting to persuade Roosevelt of the importance of delivering mail to soldiers fighting in Europe.
+She is played by Oprah Winfrey.